 Interesting enough, after all of the fuss about my attire, I realized that every single movie I had watched on both flights featured people wearing sexy clothing and even drinking alcohol.
 So what was the point?

 The sound of tires squeaking down in New York sent shivers up my spine.
 So did the temperature.
 But who cares.
 The frigid wind bit my legs — my free legs, and suddenly I was overwhelmed with gratitude to live in a place where people don’t tell me how to dress.
 Or what religion to choose.
 Sure, 15 minutes of casually flipping through any of the 300+ television channels will remind you that America is nuttier than a cashew tree, but not a single New Yorker ever told me to cover my head or legs.
 Half a year had passed since I stood on North America — and I missed it.

 Unlike in prior homecomings, immigration didn’t even bat an eye when they stamped me through.
 Entrance-stamp ink smells like a sweet elixir as it dries.

 An additional two-hour flight to Charlotte then two more hours up to Lexington, and I found myself walking down those same stairs at the Bluegrass International Airport.
 After 40+ hours under duress to get here, the icy Kentucky air never tasted better.

 My family emerged.
 Long overdue, typhoon-worry hugs were passed around.
 And suddenly I find myself whirled back into a vortex of a different kind: my other life.

-In conclusion, I would like to extend a very merry Christmas to upper management at Saudi Arabian Airlines with this card and happy holidays to all the readers who stuck with me through 2013.
+In conclusion, I would like to extend a very merry Christmas to upper management at Saudi Arabian Airlines in Manila with this card and happy holidays to all the readers who stuck with me through 2013.

 After Thailand, Borneo, Laos, Vietnam, and the Philippines this year, I’ve got quite some stories and pictures to share now that Wi-Fi flows with ease.
 Don’t worry — vagabonding continues.